ldsec/cellCNN/cellcnnPoseidon/README.md

 - `cellcnnPoseidon/decentralized`: define a privacy-preserving federate learning protocol where each participant holds local data and together train a global Cell CNN by gradients aggregation.

+- Some code in `cellcnnPoseidon/decentralized` and `utils/crypto`... is copied from spindle with some minor changes.

 ## How to Use

 To init a local Cell CNN: